 Susannah Stern is a Professor in the Department of Communication Studies at the University of San Diego, and she currently serves as the Director of USD’s Honors Program.
 She is also affiliated faculty with the Women’s and Gender Studies Program.

 Stern’s particular research interests lie at the intersections of youth, media, culture and identity.
 She is centrally concerned with the complex and dynamic relationships young people share with electronic and digital technologies.
 Her work draws attention to the cultural consumption, self-expression, and identity work that accompany young people’s digital participation.

 Stern’s scholarly research encompasses a range of projects investigating youth’s digital media practices and their representations in the media.
 Her current projects include an exploration of how teenagers manage their digital visibility, as well as an inquiry into the representations of youth that circulate across American media.
 Stern’s work has appeared in a variety of peer-reviewed journals including The Journal of Children and Media, the Journal of Advertising, and The Journal of Health Communication, as well as numerous edited collections.
 Stern has presented her research and offered lectures and workshops regarding children, adolescents and media at an array of professional, non-profit, university, and pre-K-12 meetings and conferences.

-In addition to her classroom teaching, Stern has mentored dozens of undergraduate communication researchers at USD.
+Stern has mentored dozens of undergraduate communication researchers at USD.
 In 2018, she was awarded the Outstanding Undergraduate Research Mentor Award, which recognizes a senior scholar who brings respect and excellence to the practice of mentoring undergraduates in research and scholarly activities.
-In addition to serving as the Director of the USD Honors Program, Stern serves as a member of the University Faculty Senate, and on the Dean’s Advisory Council on Faculty Advising, among other service roles.